munificent/craftinginterpreters/book/a-map-of-the-territory.md

 We're going to spend a lot of time on those details, so if I have to write "language *implementation*" every single time I mention them, I'll wear my fingers off.
-Instead, I'll use "language" to refer to either a language or an implementation of it, or both, unless the distinction isn't obvious.
+Instead, I'll use "language" to refer to either a language or an implementation of it, or both, unless the distinction matters.

 ## The Parts of a Language